top of page

 Praia da Dona

-Snorkelling and Marine Life at Praia da Dona Ana
+Snorkelling and Marine Life

 marine life Praia da Dona

 In addition to snorkelling, shell-loving enthusiasts will be more than amused by the huge number of seashells that one can find on the beach.
-At Praia da Dona Ana, collecting shells is a popular tourist activity, with many visitors using their free time to gather various shells to take as gifts.
+At Praia Dona Ana, collecting shells is a popular tourist activity, with many visitors using their free time to gather various shells to take as gifts.

 Access and Facilities